-Momo, as the freshest eating place in London, turned into a super, galling instance of ways places handled their well-known, in-crowd guests, in preference to normal diners who weren’t in Donatella Versace’s retinue.
-It became surely a completely quiet room – a type of fake-Marrakesh, enchanted souk – and these days it’s largely identical, simply even higher, whole with a golden, hand-painted dome center degree, art‑deco sofas, illuminated palm trees and flattering, peach-hued lights.
+As the freshest eating place in London, Momo turned into a super, galling instance of ways places handled their well-known, in-crowd guests, in preference to normal diners who weren’t in Donatella Versace’s retinue.
+So it became surely a tranquil room – a type of fake-Marrakesh, enchanted souk – and these days, it’s largely identical, simply even higher, whole with a golden, hand-painted dome center degree, art‑deco sofas, illuminated palm trees, and flattering, peach-hued lights.

-Back then, the menu was thrust into our hands by means of a semi-belligerent server with a reminder that our desk, booked months in advance, might soon want vacating.
-Couscous changed into whisked away mid-mouthful via the body of workers who had one eye at the door in case Patsy Kensit’s hair stylist required emergency shisha recommendation.
-An try and go to the downstairs ladies’ room have become safety trouble, incurring warnings that I need to now not try to burst off-piste and input the cocktail bar, favored via Tom Cruise because it wasn’t for the likes of you and me.
-The bill became £46 for 2 glasses of heat pinot grigio and two tagines.
+Back then, the menu was thrust into our hands using a semi-belligerent server with a reminder that our desk, booked months in advance, might soon want to vacate.
+Couscous changed into whisked away mid-mouthful via the body of workers who had one eye at the door in case Patsy Kensit’s hairstylist required emergency shisha recommendation.
+An try and go to the downstairs ladies room have become safety trouble, incurring warnings that I need to try now not to burst off-piste and input the cocktail bar, favored via Tom Cruise because it wasn’t for the likes of you and me.
+So the bill became £46 for 2 glasses of heat pinot grigio and two tagines.
 It says more about me than Momo that I’ve simmered on this for 21 years.

 It has clearly were given over itself.
 The new menu, created by chef Hervé Deville, remains a barely eccentric mishmash of Algerian, Tunisian and Moroccan, however now with the contemporary Mediterranean or, extra as it should be, British prospers.
 Yes, there are fowl couscous and lamb shoulder tagine and scotch beef tangia with inexperienced olive passes (a type of chickpea fritter).
 The “conventional Momo couscous” comes with a small platter of lamb cutlet, spiced hen thigh, and merguez, for £26.
 It arrived with excellent fanfare and a clattering of crockery, become as watery as I recalled, and, by way of and huge, a piece fashion over substance.